 Cavities at the back of both statues now make it almost certain that these damas were in fact funerary statues which contained the ashes of the person buried in the tomb, in both of these cases probably of someone important; the normal Iberian practice for disposing of the dead was to place the cremated ashes in ordinary clay urns which were then buried in simple graves or sometimes in underground caverns.

 The Iberians (and Celts) may have disappeared as identifiable groups, but in the 19th and 20th centuries historians and sociologists unearthed their ashes from the past in an effort to fit them into the history of Spain.
+They became part of the post Franco dictatorship (ended 1975) search for regional identity which led to demands that artefacts displayed in national museums be returned to their region of origin; for example, both Elche (Valencia) and Baza (Granada) respectively reclaim their damas presently displayed at the Museo Arqueológico Nacional in Madrid.
 It’s a fascinating story of how we attempt to make the past fit ideas of nationhood at particular times.

 Anderson, James Spain: 1001 Sights Calgary 1991

 Collins, Roger Spain: An Oxford Archaeological Guide Oxford 1998

 Fernández-Armesto, Felipe Barcelona: A Thousand Years of the City’s Past Oxford, New York 1992